Members-only community coming soon. Join the waitlist for founding-member pricing.

 Communication Support and Ghostwriting

-If school-related communication feels triggering, we can help you craft neutral, effective responses that reduce conflict and keep the focus on your child.
+If school-related communication feels triggering, our ghostwriting service can help you craft neutral, effective responses that reduce conflict and keep the focus on your child.

 Keep the Focus on Your Child

 You cannot control how your co-parent behaves.
 You can control how you show up.
-When you focus on your child, maintain boundaries, and reduce unnecessary communication, parent-teacher conferences can become a productive and positive experience again.
+When you focus on your child, maintain boundaries, and reduce unnecessary communication, these meetings can become a productive and positive experience again.
+If you want help building that approach, book a free consult.

 Michelle Mitchell, founder and high-conflict co-parenting coach